Commercial Lease Negotiation in Arkansas: Key Clauses Developers Should Never Overlook

 • Proof of insurance requirements, including certificates of insurance and notice obligations before coverage is modified or canceled

-In Arkansas, commercial leases typically allocate responsibility for insuring tenant improvements and personal property to the tenant, while the landlord insures the building and common areas.
-However, vague or incomplete insurance clauses can leave gaps in coverage and expose developers to unnecessary risk.
+In Arkansas, commercial leases typically allocate responsibility for insuring tenant improvements and personal property to the tenant, while the landlord maintains coverage for the building shell and common areas.

-Carefully negotiated insurance provisions help ensure that when a loss occurs, the appropriate party—and insurer—bears the responsibility.
+Carefully negotiated insurance provisions help ensure that when a loss occurs, the appropriate party bears responsibility—reducing the likelihood of costly disputes between landlord and tenant.

 8. Default and Remedy Provisions